shivaraj-brillio/Demo1_Chicago_taxi_trips/README.md

 ## Introduction

-This project aims to build a machine learning pipeline using TensorFlow Extended (TFX) to predict whether a taxi passenger in Chicago will tip more than 20% of the fare or not.
+This project aims to build a machine learning pipeline using TensorFlow Extended (TFX) to predict the costs of customer trips in advance in Chicago .
 The pipeline includes several components such as data ingestion, data validation, data preprocessing, model training, model evaluation, and model deployment.

 The main files in this project are: